insjunaid/Smart-Nutri-AI-Assistance/README.md

 - **npm run build**: Builds the app for production.

  ## Acknowledgements
-- Built with Vite for fast development and builds.
+- Built with Vite for fast development and builds and thanks to bolt.ai.

 - Styled with Tailwind CSS for rapid UI development.